 \chapter{Further Topics}

-In the last five chapters we covered the main classes of algorithms for hyperparamter optimization.
+In the last five chapters we covered the main classes of algorithms for hyperparameter optimization.
 Here, moving away from particular techniques, we discuss horizontally advanced topics in HPO such as multi-objective and constrained optimization (Section \ref{sec:multi-objective-hpo}), online HPO and hyperparameter schedules (Section \ref{sec:online-hpo}) and neural architecture search (Section \ref{sec:nas}).
 Next, we dedicate Section \ref{sec:meta-learning} to meta-learning, a closely related topic in the literature, discussing similarities and differences with the typical hyperparameter optimization setting.
-We conclude the chapter with a brief discussion on transfer of hyperparamters across model sizes, a novel topic that is relevant especially for the tuning of large foundational models (Section \ref{sec:hp-transfer-scale}).
+We conclude the chapter with a brief discussion on transfer of hyperparameters across model sizes, a recent topic that is relevant especially for the tuning of large foundational models (Section \ref{sec:hp-transfer-scale}).

-\section{Optimizing for multiple objectives}
+\section{Optimizing for Multiple Objectives}